DamienIrving/teaching/swc-python/README_python_teaching.txt

 2. Functions
-- Topics: defining functions, call stack, doc strings, positional and keyword arguments (or parameters)
+- Topics: defining functions, call stack, doc strings, positional and keyword arguments (also called parameters)
 - Main points:
   - functions are used to repeat multiple operations with a single command
-  - with them you can write code in small re-usable chunks to enhance readability and reduce duplication
+  - use them to write code in small re-usable chunks (enhances readability, reduces duplication)
 - Notebook: python-functions.ipynb
 - Sketches: call stack
 - Time: